Lake District - Introduction

 Years after completing the original 7 volume series Wainwright produced a further guide called the 'Outlying Fells of Lakeland'.
 Rather handily this covers all the hills on the fringes of the Lake District, especially the Black Combe area, the Furness Fells and the Shap Fells.
 Of the Outlying Fells the only ones I've really had any experience of are the Shap Fells which are, in reality, a natural continuation of the Far Eastern Fells.

 After the Yorkshire Dales the Lake District is the area I've done the most of my walking.
 After my first visit in August 2005 I quickly became hooked and shortly after reading through Wainwright's inspirational books I made a decision to try and climb all 214 fells featured in his original 7 volume series and which are collectively known as the 'Wainwrights'.
-As of the beginning of 2012 I'm closing in on completing them with just 17 left to do.
-So far it has been a wonderful adventure.
+I completed the 214 when I set foot on the summit of St Sunday Crag on 2nd May 2013.